jgautsch/Sudoku-Solver/README.md

 all the way up its cool recursive chain to signal that it found the solution, and to keep it.
 The solution is then printed.
 This recursion is awesome.

-	Regarding the grading criteria that wouldn't be met by say, a brute force algorithm- This algorithm does have the functionality of eliminating values to (not) place in that spot in the current row/column/minigrid by recursing down and seeing if a solution is found via that value in that spot, or if that value is already in the col, row, or mini grid.
-If not a solution branch, it cuts off that entire branch of possibilities from what it looks at, but does so recursively, like from the points of invalidity.
-ALSO, it satisfies the criteria "functionality such that if onlya single value is left, the square is filled with that value and the process is restarted", in a little bit of a cool/tricky recursive way.
-If there are multiple values left, the recurse down to the bottom of the pool, and then fill up the solution backwards, so that in a way, there's always only a single value left, then the square is filled in, the recursiveSolve returns 1 signalling to the chain of recursive funcitons that came before it that they touched down, and for them to all fill in their single value left, until the puzzle is full, truly (not just full of data being tried by the recursion.)